 More than 11,000 students have participated in the education campaign this school year.
 Workshops promote the rules of the road and, for fourth graders and above, “bike rodeos” that teach them how to bike safely on Long Beach streets.

 The Caltrans federally-funded program provided a $500,000 grant to the City of Long Beach for the Safe Routes to School Program.
-By the end of the 2011-12 school year, all Long Beach Unified elementary and middle schools will receive the in-school sessions, organized and run by nationally-recognized bicycling safety experts Safe Moves, at no cost to the schools or parents.
+Since the 2011-12 school year, all Long Beach Unified elementary and middle schools receive the in-school sessions, organized and run by nationally-recognized bicycling safety experts Safe Moves, at no cost to the schools or parents.

 Classes feature entertaining trainers who lead the children through small-scale road courses that include crosswalks, houses, stores, traffic signs, railroad crosses and bike lane striping, and engage older children to test their skills on a bicycle obstacle course.
 In addition, Safe Routes to School includes parent workshops, community events and contests for students to win bicycles and helmets.

 The school safety initiative is one of several grant-funded Bike Long Beach programs focused on pedestrian and bicycle safety.
-A multimedia and outdoor campaign throughout Long Beach will reach drivers, cyclists and pedestrians beginning in May 2012.
+A multimedia and outdoor campaign throughout Long Beach will reach drivers, cyclists and pedestrians began in 2012 and continues today.